your ultimate smoke detectors GUIDE

 If you do not know what is dead air space, refer to this Question.

-There are certain locations that are notorious in creating false alarms (aka nuisance alarms) for smoke alarms, something you want to actively avoid.
+There are certain locations that are notorious in creating false alarms (aka nuisance alarms) for smoke detectors, something you want to actively avoid.
 A couple of false alarms may result in you or your family ignoring a real alarm that can have devastating consequences.

 Here’s a non-exhaustive list: